Waltberry/CV/README.md

 ## Professional Summary

-Innovative and results-driven software engineer with a robust background in electrical and software engineering.
-Experienced in leading cutting-edge research and development initiatives, particularly within energy management and network performance optimization.
-Skilled in leveraging advanced technologies such as Machine Learning, Data Analysis, and IoT to drive efficiency and sustainability across diverse industries.
-Proven ability to lead teams and deliver impactful solutions that enhance operational performance and reduce costs.
-I am committed to continuous learning and staying abreast of emerging technologies to solve complex engineering challenges.
+Innovative and results-driven engineer with a robust background in electrical, network and software engineering.

 ## Experience